6 Reasons Why You Should Start Shooting Videos in 4K

 You’ll also reduce the chance of color banding, since most cameras record 4K at a higher bitrate.
 That means more color detail is captured, which will vastly improve gradual changes, like deep blue skies or other solid colors.

 Sometimes the camera makes all the difference.
-Many modern mirrorless, digital SLR, and cinema cameras shoot 4K using larger sensors, effectively downsampling a 6K or 8K image to 4K (like the relatively cheap Sony a6300, above).
+Modern mirrorless, digital SLR, and premium compact cameras like the excellent Sony RX100 VII shoot 4K using larger sensors, effectively downsampling a 6K or 8K image to 4K.
 The Panasonic GH5 even does 6K video and 4K video at a bitrate of 400 megabits-per-second.

 3. You Can Stabilize Your Footage in Post